Our visit to Layer Marney Tower in Essex was gifted to Well Travelled Munchkins. All words, photos and opinions are our own.

 I love finding places I have never been before.
 I especially love it when those places are right on my doorstep!
 Layer Marney Tower is a complete mix of grandeur and domesticity.
 One moment you are taking in the views on top of the lofty Tudor Gatehouse and the next you are jumping around with the chickens in the kids playground and the goats in the stables!

 Layer Marney Tower is located south of Colchester which is one of Essex’s biggest towns and Britain’s first city!

 History of Layer Marney Tower

-Layer Marney Tower in Essex was built in the time of Henry VIII and boasts Britian’s tallest Tudor Gatehouse.
+Layer Marney Tower in Essex was built in the time of Henry VIII and boasts Britain’s tallest Tudor Gatehouse.

-In the last 500 years Layer Marney Tower has had 11 owners.
-The estate is currently owned, and lived in, by the Charrington family.
+In the last 500 years Layer Marney Tower has had eleven owners.
+The estate is currently owned, and lived in by the Charrington family.
 They were married in the church in 1957 and decided to buy it two years later.

 As intended, the Tudor Gatehouse is certainly one of the most impressive parts of Layer Mayer Tower.

 Two sets of spiral staircases take you up to rooms housing marvellous tapestries, a wonderful display of Crowns and Crests of Garter Knights and a charming and impressive collection of dolls houses.
 This collection is a new addition to the tower in 2021.
 The kids spent ages looking through the delicately arranged settings and all the intricate detail.
 They really are something to see!